Financial literacy: Australia

 ASIC's MoneySmart website was one of the key initiatives in the government's strategy.
 It replaced the FIDO and Understanding Money websites.

 ASIC also has a MoneySmart Teaching website for teachers and educators.
 It provides professional learning and other resources to help educators integrate consumer and financial literacy into teaching and learning programs.

 The Know Risk Network of web and phone apps, newsletters, videos, and websites was developed by the insurance membership body ANZIIF to educate consumers on insurance and risk management.

 India

 National Centre for Financial Education (NCFE), a non-profit company, was created under section 8 of Companies Act 2013, to promote financial literacy in India.
 It is promoted by four major financial regulators, Reserve Bank of India, SEBI, IRDA and PFRDA.

 NCFE conducted a benchmark financial literacy survey in 2015 to find the level of financial awareness in India.
+This was followed by another survey conducted by NCFE in 2019.
 It organises various programs to improve financial literacy including collaborating with schools and developing new curriculum to include financial management concepts.
 It also conducts a yearly financial literacy test.
 The topics NCFE covers in its awareness programs include investments, types of bank accounts, services offered by banks, Aadhaar cards, demat accounts, pan cards, power of compounding, digital payments, protection against financial frauds etc.